 Georges Rouzeau - 2010-10-04

 Classed as a UNESCO World Heritage site, the Loire Valley is always certain to be a hit, particularly with overseas tourists.
-It’s also receiving something of a makeover in places like Chinon where, last July, a Fortress was newly opened.
 What’s more you can rest assured that the hotels and restaurants of the Touraine province will never rest on their laurels!

 Château de Saché (Balzac Museum)